Performance

 Associate

-Abi Boatright is an associate performing arts producer at the Waterford Old Town Hall, as well as a film associate for Double Bit Productions Ltd. Abi, is also a student at Queen’s University specializing in Media and Performance Production.
+Abi Boatright is an associate performing arts producer at the Waterford Old Town Hall, as well as a film associate for Double Bit Productions Ltd. Abi is also a student at Queen’s University specializing in Media and Performance Production.

 Abigail Dolan is co-founder and CEO of Symphonova, bringing to the project her leadership skills, background in performance studies and extensive experience as a concert flautist.